 Who Should Apply

-The Ensign Ambassador Scholarship is a brand-new scholarship available to students who would like to serve, gain valuable leadership skills, and improve the experience for all Ensign College students.
+The Ensign Ambassador Scholarship is a scholarship available to students who would like to serve, gain valuable leadership skills, and improve the experience for all Ensign College students.
 Applicants should have at least a 3.5 GPA and be campus students excited to represent and promote Ensign College, its unique mission, and a culture of discipleship with prospective and current students.

 Students must meet all other eligibility requirements mentioned in the Ensign College Scholarship Policy.